-- 1. Manually fail over the master device B in VSD group 1 to the backup device A in VSD group 1.
-(CLI only) - a) Log into device B using an application such as Telnet or SSH (or Hyper Terminal if directly connected through the console port).
-Log in as the root admin or an admin with read-write privileges. - b) Issue one of the following CLI commands.
-The command you need to execute depends on whether or not the preempt option is enabled on the master device. - If the preempt option is enabled:
+- 1. Manually fail over the primary device B in VSD group 1 to the backup device A in VSD group 1 (CLI only): - a.
+Log into security device B using an application such as Telnet or SSH (or HyperTerminal if directly connected through the console port).
+Log in as the root admin or an admin with read-write privileges.

-'''
+- b.
+Issue one of the following CLI commands.
+The command you need to run depends on whether or not the preempt option is enabled on the primary device. - If the preempt option is enabled:

 exec nsrp vsd-group 1 mode ineligible

-'''

-• If the preempt option is not enabled:
+If the preempt option is not enabled:

-Either command forces device B to step down or device A to immediately assume the primary role of VSD 1.
+Either command forces device B to step down and device A to immediately assume the primary role of VSD 1.
 At this point, device A is the primary of both VSD 0 and 1 and device B is the backup for both VSD 0 and 1.

-2. Upgrade Device B to the ScreenOS 5.4.0 firmware.
+2. Upgrade device B to the ScreenOS 5.4.0 firmware.

-- a) Make sure that you have the 5.4.0 ScreenOS firmware (and the intermediate firmware, if required).
+- a.
+Make sure you have the ScreenOS 5.4.0 firmware (and the intermediate firmware, if required).
 Check Upgrade Paths to ScreenOS 5.4.0 for details.
-For information on obtaining the firmware, see section Downloading New Firmware. - b) Log into security device B by opening a browser and entering the management IP address in the Address field.
-Log in as the root admin or an admin with read-write privileges. - c) Save the existing configuration: - Go to Configuration >Update >Config File, and then click Save to File. - In the File Download dialog box, click Save. - Navigate to the location where you want to save the configuration file (cfg.txt), then click Save. - d) Go to Configuration->Update->ScreenOS/Keys, and select Firmware Update.

-- e) Click Browse to navigate to the location of the ScreenOS 5.4.0 firmware or enter the path to its location in the Load File field. - f) Click Apply.
+For information about obtaining the firmware, see "Downloading New Firmware" on page 26. - b.
+Log into security device B by opening a browser and entering the management IP address in the Address box.
+Log in as the root admin or an admin with read-write privileges. - c.
+Save the existing configuration: - 1.
+Go to Configuration > Update > Config File, and then click Save to File. - 2.
+Click Save in the File Download dialog box. - 3.
+Navigate to the location where you want to save the configuration file (cfg.txt), and then click Save. - d.
+Click Configuration > Update > ScreenOS/Keys, and then select Firmware Update. - e.
+Click Browse to navigate to the location of the ScreenOS 5.4.0 firmware, or enter the path to its location in the Load File box. - f.
+Click Apply.